usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-3/Digital Service Tech Bootcamp.md

 Properly maintained OSS is just as secure as, and often more secure than, its proprietary counterparts.
 If it were less secure, organizations wouldn't be able to tolerate the risk, and it wouldn't be able to compete in the market.
 Securing OSS involves following the **same best practices as securing proprietary software**.
 This includes:

-* Adhering to standards for protecting confidentiality, integrity and availability.
+* Adhering to standards for protecting confidentiality, integrity and availability
-* Data remains encrypted at rest and in transit in accordance with its designated classification.
+* Data remains encrypted at rest and in transit in accordance with its designated classification
-* Using standard user authentication tools to control access.
+* Using standard user authentication tools to control access
-* Applying regular updates, especially for critical vulnerabilities.
+* Applying regular updates, especially for critical vulnerabilities
-* Periodically auditing activity within the application.
+* Periodically auditing activity within the application

 #### Government initiatives

 The U.S. government is actively involved in strengthening the security of OSS.
 Several federal agencies contribute to the [Open Source Security Foundation](https://openssf.org/), a collaborative effort to improve security for both open source and private developers.
 As an example, the Department of Defense’s [Platform One](https://p1.dso.mil/) is heavily leveraging open source to improve security and overcome common barriers.
-Their [Iron Bank](https://p1.dso.mil/ironbank) project distributes pre-configured, containerized versions of OSS which speeds up the process of getting the required [Authority to Operate (ATO)](https://csrc.nist.gov/glossary/term/authorization_to_operate).
+Their [Iron Bank](https://p1.dso.mil/ironbank) project distributes pre-configured, containerized versions of OSS which speeds up the process of getting the required [Authorization to Operate (ATO)](https://csrc.nist.gov/glossary/term/authorization_to_operate).
 This process ensures that no new vulnerabilities are introduced when the software is reused.
 These are just a few of the many government-led initiatives which enhance overall security and reduce costs through the use of open source software.

-### The Cost of "Free" Open Source Software
+### The cost of "free" open source software

 While the initial cost of OSS is often free, its implementation and maintenance are not.
 When OSS is acquired, the software itself is without charge, but the associated services carry a cost.
 This model shifts the financial burden from licensing fees to expenses for support and development.
 These costs are market-driven and can include customization, ongoing monitoring, hosting, support, training, and updates.